veelenga/veelenga.github.io/_posts/2026-05-13-one-bedrock-knowledge-base-many-vendors.markdown

 ```

 A few choices in this script are deliberate.

+The sidecar is uploaded *before* the document.
+If Bedrock picks up the document first, it gets indexed without a `vendor` tag and the filter silently lets it through to every caller.
+Upload metadata first, and it's always there when the document lands.

 The folder name *is* the vendor name.
 Authors never write metadata themselves.